Committees and representatives

 Diversity

-The Diversity Officer is responsible for promoting diversity, strengthening equality and equal opportunities, monitoring the implementation of equality policies and advising managers and employees on diversity issues and at Coburg University of Applied Sciences.
+The Diversity Department is responsible for promoting diversity, strengthening equality and equal opportunities, monitoring the implementation of equality policies and advising managers and employees on diversity issues at Coburg University of Applied Sciences and Arts.

 Women in science and art